joaomh/python-data-structures-and-algorithms/README.md

 In computer science, a data structure is a data organization, management, and storage format that enables efficient access and modification.
 More precisely, a data structure is a collection of data values, the relationships among them, and the functions or operations that can be applied to the data.
 Data structures have a wide and diverse scope of usage across the fields of Computer Science and Software Engineering.

-Data structures are the building block for any kind of software development.
+Data structures are the building block for Computer Science and Software Engineering.

+## Algorithm
+An algorithm is an unambiguous specification of how to solve a class of problems.
+It is a set of rules that precisely define a sequence of operations.

 ### Big O Notation